Sipple’s syndrome; Sipple syndrome; MEN 2a

 A common significant side-effect following thyroid surgery is a low blood calcium (hypocalcaemia) due to damage to the adjacent parathyroid glands.
 This symptom can also occur following parathyroid surgery.
 Significant hypocalcaemia results in tingling of the fingers, toes and lips and sometimes cramping of the muscles.
 This may require a short admission to hospital for a calcium drip to normalise calcium and if the parathyroid damage is permanent, life-long treatment of activated vitamin D and possibly calcium also may be necessary.
 This requires monitoring with blood tests to check calcium levels.

 With thyroid surgery, there is also a small risk of damage to the recurrent laryngeal nerve, which affects the function of the vocal cords.
 Some patients require more extensive neck surgery such as a neck dissection, which can result in stiffness of the neck.
-Physiotherapy can be helpful.
+Physiotherapy can be helpful if neck stiffness occurs.

 Phenoxybenzamine can cause a drop in blood pressure on standing, leading to fainting and feeling dizzy, particularly when standing up.
 It may also cause a slightly stuffy nose and coldness of the hands and feet.
 Rarely, it can cause problems with passing urine frequently.